Geometric Generalization of Neural Operators from a Kernel Integral Perspective: Approximation of Singular Kernel Integral Operators

 where $\alpha_d$ denotes the surface area of the unit sphere in $\bR^d$.

-A central objective of this work is to learn $\kappa$ and efficiently evaluate the integrals in \cref{eq:layer-potential,eq:volume-potential}.
-Since $\Omega \subset B$, all differences $x-y$ lie in
+A central objective of this work is to approximate such layer potential operators in \cref{eq:layer-potential} by learning a representation of the kernel $\kappa$ that is shared across geometries and enables efficient evaluation of the associated integrals.
+Since $\partial\Omega \subset B$, all differences $x-y$ lie in

 Accordingly, we focus on learning $\kappa: B_2 \rightarrow \bR$.
 We further assume that $\kappa$ is periodic on $B_2$.
-When the original kernel is not periodic, Fourier continuation~\cite{bruno2001fast} can be used to construct a smooth periodic extension on $B_2$.
+When the original kernel is not periodic, Fourier continuation~\cite{bruno2001fast} can be used to construct a periodic extension on $B_2$ and smooth near $\partial B_2$.
 This is justified because the geometries of interest remain at least a distance $d_B$ away from the boundary, so the periodic extension does not affect kernel evaluations on the geometries considered.

-Because the kernel $\kappa$ is generally singular at the origin, efficient evaluation of the integrals in \cref{eq:layer-potential,eq:volume-potential} typically requires multiscale strategies that separate long- and short-range interactions.
-For example, for the three-dimensional Coulomb kernel $\kappa(x-y) = \frac{1}{r}$ with $r = \lVert x - y\rVert_2$, Ewald summation~\cite{ewald1921berechnung} employs the decomposition
+Because the kernel $\kappa$ is generally singular at the origin, efficient evaluation of the integrals in \cref{eq:layer-potential} often benefits from a multiscale decomposition that separates long- and short-range interactions.
+As a canonical example, consider the three-dimensional Coulomb kernel $\kappa(x-y) = \frac{1}{r}$ with $r = \lVert x - y\rVert_2$, Ewald summation~\cite{ewald1921berechnung} employs the decomposition

 Here $\delta > 0$ is the Ewald splitting parameter that separates the long- and short-range contributions.
 The first term is a smooth long-range component~(including at $r=0$) and can be handled efficiently in Fourier space.
-The second term is a localized short-range component that decays rapidly for $r \gtrsim \delta$

-Consequently, the short-range contribution can be evaluated directly (or with local approximations) on a neighborhood of size $\mathcal{O}(\delta)$.
+The second term is a localized short-range component that decays rapidly for $r \gtrsim \delta$; indeed, $\frac{{\rm erfc}(r/\delta)}{r} \leq \frac{\delta}{\sqrt{\pi}r^2} e^{-r^2/\delta^2}$.
+Consequently, the short-range contribution can be evaluated directly, or approximated locally, within a neighborhood of radius $\mathcal{O}(\delta)$.

-Motivated by the Ewald splitting \eqref{eq:ewald}, we introduce an Ewald-type decomposition for general singular kernels.
+Motivated by the Ewald splitting \eqref{eq:ewald}, we introduce an Ewald-type decomposition for approximating general singular kernel integral operators.
 This decomposition supports efficient evaluation and yields polynomially decaying approximation error bounds, summarized in the following theorem.
 The proof is deferred to \cref{sec:proof-theorem:approximation-error}.